Great things are going on at RMHBDA!

 Deadline June 1

 We believe that knowledge and understanding is the key to the future for the bleeding disorders community.
 We also understand that generous service and commitment of our members is the reason for the success of RMHBDA.
 With this scholarship we want to recognize those individuals who have shown commitment to the bleeding disorders community through their actions.
 We look to all those within our reach; those with bleeding disorders, parents, siblings, etc. We want to reward those who show courage, understanding and a commitment to the betterment of the lives of those affected.
 We wish all students the very best of luck in their endeavors.

 Application period is January 1 through June 1 each year.
 Any applications that are incomplete or turned in after June 1 will not be considered.

 “While the ACA’s implementation did many great things to provide access to healthcare coverage for the hemophilia and related bleeding disorders community, affordability still remains an issue for many.
 NHF’s Public Policy Team is often asked about resources available to assist patients with paying their premiums or out-of-pocket costs.
 In response to your inquiries, we have developed this document detailing patient assistance programs that remain available to members of the bleeding disorders community.
 Note the “accurate as of” date in red at the top right-hand corner.
 As changes are made to any of the programs listed, we will do our best to update the Patient Assistance document, and make the most recent version available to you.

-RMHBDA is a 501(c)(3) nonprofit organization founded in 2000 and is a chartered chapter of the National Hemophilia Foundation and a chapter of Hemophillia Federation of America,
+RMHBDA is a 501(c)(3) nonprofit organization founded in 2000 and is a chartered chapter of the National Hemophilia Foundation and a member organization of the Hemophilia Federation of America.